Term Schedule

 |

-This course is intended to provide students with an understanding of the process and the skills for creating MUSIC for picture.
-The course emphasizes hands-on experience where students gain practical knowledge in scoring to picture using provided DAWs and Virtual Instruments.
-It features guest lectures by professional composers in the fields of TV, Film, Advertising, Gaming, and Animation, providing real world style assignments along with individual feedback for each student.
-Topics also include MIDI, creating drumbeats, music analysis and emulation, soft synthesizers, samplers, virtual instruments, recording and editing with Logic Pro, and working to picture.
-Students will complete numerous projects throughout the course.
-Prerequisites: AME 193, or a solid working knowledge of either Pro Tools or Logic Pro.
-Strong musical ability, basic keyboard proficiency. |
+This course is intended to provide students with a basic understanding of the process and the skills for creating music for picture.
+The course emphasizes hands-on experience where students gain practical skills in scoring to picture using computers and it features guest lectures by industry leading professionals, who will share their insights on creating music for TV Shows, Advertising, Movies, Gaming, Animation, and Industrial Work.
+Topics also include soft synthesizers, samplers and virtual instruments; recording and editing with Pro Tools and Logic.
+Students will complete a number of projects throughout the course.
+Prerequisites: Strong musical ability, basic piano keyboard proficiency, AME 193 or familiarity with either Pro Tools, Logic Pro, or are highly recommended for this course. |

 |